Updated on October 9, 2023 by Julie McCool

 Shenandoah National Park Overlooks

-You don’t have to hike to enjoy gorgeous views in the Shenandoah mountains.
-A drive along scenic Skyline Drive, with stops at favorite overlooks and the Byrd Visitor Center, is a wonderful way to enjoy fall colors in Shenandoah National Park.
-Also check our day trip planner for hikes, overlooks, and things to do in the park’s Central District.
+You don't have to hike to enjoy gorgeous views in the Shenandoah mountains.
+A drive along scenic Skyline Drive, with stops at favorite overlooks and the Byrd Visitor Center, is a wonderful way to see fall colors in Shenandoah National Park.

 Sugarloaf Mountain rises above the surrounding Maryland fields, delivering pretty views by car or on foot.
 Drive to the East View Parking area for a picnic with a view.
 More expansive summit views are a short but steep hike from one of two upper parking areas.